campos-Allan/florestas-aleatorias-transporte/README.md

 * `mgXX.csv` -> weather data from each year between 2016 and 2021
 ## Approach
 * Reading passenger spreadsheets, getting the data from: date, ticket gate in arrival and departure, bus line.
-* Getting the number of `passengers` per trip by subtracting ticket gate number at arrival from ticket gate number at departure.
+* Getting the number of `passengers` per trip by subtracting ticket gate number at departure from ticket gate number at arrival.
-* Concatenating all in a dataframe, while creating new columns such as `day`, `month`, `year` (division of previous date columns); `day of the week`, `week of the year` (taken from previous date columns); `holiday`, `pre holiday`, after `holiday` (1 if is, 0 if its not); `pandemic` (1 if its 15th of march 2020 onwards, 0 if it is backwards).
+* Concatenating all data in a dataframe, while creating new columns such as `day`, `month`, `year` (division of previous date column); `day of the week`, `week of the year` (taken from previous date column); `holiday`, `pre holiday`, `after holiday` (1 if is, 0 if its not); `pandemic` (1 if its 15th of march 2020 onwards, 0 if it is backwards from this date).
 * Reading weather spreadsheets, getting the data from: date, hour of measurement (each line is one hour of distance from the one before and after), rain at the period and temperature at the period.
 * Group measurements by day, getting the sum of `rain` in that day, and `mean`, `min` and `max` temperatures in the day.
-* Clean anomalous values.
+* Clean anomalous values from all datasets.
-* Group everything in the dataframe.
+* Group everything in one dataframe.
 Separate `passengers` column.
-* Use X (`features`) as every columns except `passengers` (`Y`).
+* Use `X` (`features`) as every columns except `passengers` (`Y`).
 * Run everything through 25 Random Forests models, varying `n_estimators` using the following values:(2,10,20,50,100) and `max_depth`:(5,10,20,50,100).
-* Scatter plot real values vs predictions of every iteration of the division between train and test made by the growing-window forward-validation.
+* Scatter plot real values vs predictions, of every iteration of the division between train and test made by the growing-window forward-validation.
 * Plot separately the results per iterations of the model with `max_depth` = 100 and `n_estimators` = 100.
 * Plot the time elapsed in each random forest model.
 * Boxplot all the random forest models next to each other.
-* Repeat the approach using the dataset only on the pandemic years (2020, 2021) and then on the years without pandemic (2016-2019).
+* Repeat the approach using the dataset with only the pandemic years (2020, 2021) and then with the years without pandemic (2016-2019).
 To observe a few characteristics of a time series.
 ## Results
-### General look on passenger data
+### General look at passenger data
 ![General look on passenger data](https://i.imgur.com/6Z2wMRC.png)

 ### Passenger data cleaned and grouped by day
 ![Passenger data cleaned and grouped by day](https://i.imgur.com/vtJll2Z.png)

-### General look on temperature data
+### General look at temperature data
 ![General look on temperature data](https://i.imgur.com/mrWBwxm.png)

 ### Temperature data cleaned
 ![Temperature data cleaned](https://i.imgur.com/1SHoCr2.png)

-### General look on rain data
+### General look at rain data
 ![General look on rain data](https://i.imgur.com/0N0h1X8.png)

 ### Rain data cleaned